stellar-deprecated/kelp/README.md

 - coinmarketcap: fetches the price of tokens from [CoinMarketCap][cmc]
 - fiat: fetches the price of a [fiat][fiat] currency from the [CurrencyLayer API][currencylayer]
-- exchange: fetches the price from an exchange you specify, such as Kraken or Poloniex
+- exchange: fetches the price from an exchange you specify, such as Kraken or Poloniex.
+You can also use the [CCXT][ccxt] integration to fetch prices from a wider range of exchanges (see the [Using CCXT](#using-ccxt) section for details)
 - fixed: sets the price to a constant

 ## Configuration Files